jakobsaadbye/teilen-sql/examples/no-history/README.md

-# Vite + Deno + React + TypeScript + Teilen SQL

-# What
-A simple example to illustrate how to get started using Teilen-sql no-history api.
+# A simple example to get started using the no-history api

-It contains a simple client and server

 ## Quick start